commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ## ShareDoc trasaction processes

 See folowing guides for more technical details on  <a href="/x/documents/#sending-a-document">MsgShareDocument</a> using the <a href="/x/documents/#docs">DOCS MODULE</a>

 ### Send a shareDoc

+Use the API POST : `/sharedoc/process`

 Permit to create a process to send a message in the block chain named `MsgShareDocument` or Sharedoc message throught the DOCS  Module

-Thisi is done trhought the API POST : /sharedoc/process

 #### Step by step Example

-Let's create a new process to create share the document message containig the hash (REMEMBER not the actual document, only the hash ) of a document associated with the given contentUri and having the given metadata and checksum.
+Let's create a new process to send a Sharedocument message containig the hash (REMEMBER not the actual document, only the hash ) of a document associated with the given contentUri and having the given metadata and checksum.

-##### Step 1 - Define message datas
+##### Step 1 - Define the first query

-Following datas are used
+Parameter value :
-* Your account address : es `did:com:1j930xl8kr92wrxpmur0e5p8vlmy2ce6zg87w3`
+* Your account address (authenticated user): es `did:com:1j930xl8kr92wrxpmur0e5p8vlmy2ce6zg87w3`
 * Account address of the recipient/s: es `did:com:1j930xl8kr92wrxpmur0e5p8vlmy2ce6zg87w3`
 * Hash of the document with `sha-256` algorithm: `3cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824`
 * Encripted content uri : `8cc590c1823ee24dae77eadfc3b6c62cac921f5e5d1526c99268ea3bc6f53fd9`